Coastlands • The Further Still [2xLP]

 Comes in gatefold reverse cardboard cover.
 Pressed by dunk!pressing.

-Limited to 265 copies worldwide.
+First pressing limited to 265 copies worldwide.

 On their second release with dunk!records, Portland, Oregon’s Coastlands has crafted the collection of songs they feel finally represent the kind of sonic landscape they’ve always existed on but have previously held back from fully exploring in the studio.
 The result is by far their strongest, most aggressive and uncompromising work to date.
 Anyone who has had the opportunity to witness Coastlands in a live setting – including those who saw them play the inaugural dunk!usa – can attest that they are a much, much louder band than one would expect from only having heard their earlier studio work.
 If To Be Found can be considered the calm before the storm, then The Further Still is the full force of the maelstrom, washing away the primarily-subdued textures that once defined their studio work and replacing them with towering riffs, swirling melodies and a desperate immediacy that listeners will no doubt revel in as they clutch their fists, clench their teeth and ride these heroic waves of sound beyond the horizon.